Last Call

 squeezed into the corner that used to be a broom closet,

-smiling at the answering machine.
+smiling at the little tape turning in the machine.

 I cooked then.
 I was vegan.
 I had cats.

-It was easy: Meals, jokes, sleepy pantomime.
+It was easy: Recipes, jokes, sleepy pantomime.

 But I just couldn’t care about his guitars